mihaip/streamspigot/README.markdown

 # Introduction

 Stream Spigot a collection of tools to make consumption of real time-ish datasources more manageable.
-For now two tools have been built:
+Four tools have been built, but only Masto Feeder is still active:
 * Tweet Digest lets tweets be consumed in daily digests (ideally via a feed reader).
 This is useful for high-volume accounts that would be annoying to follow directly.
 Digests can be defined either with explicit lists of usernames or by using the built-in Twitter list functionality.
 * Feed Playback allows RSS/Atom feed content to be played back (Google Reader is used for historical data).
 This makes it easy to read a newly-discovered blog from the beginning in a manageable fashion.
+* Bird Feeder is similar to Tweet Digest, but instead of daily digests, it lets you read your Twitter timeline in a feed reader.
+This is useful for people who follow a lot of people and don't want to miss anything.
+* Masto Feeder is similar to Bird Feeder, but for Mastodon timelines.
+It's the only tool that's still active.

 A running instance is at [www.streamspigot.com](http://www.streamspigot.com/).